 Ph.D. in Speech-Language Pathology

 Ph.D. in Speech-Language Pathology programs focus on applied sciences and research, while offering students the option to individualize their programs with an emphasis area.
-Most programs expect students to develop a thesis, and students may participate in hands-on learning experiences during clinical studies.
+In most programs, students participate in hands-on learning experiences through clinical studies.

-Doctorate students in speech pathology programs take coursework related to research, experimental design and a variety of disorders.
+Doctoral students in speech pathology programs take coursework on research methods, experimental design and a variety of disorders.
 Through lectures and seminars, students may study:

 - Communication disorders